eic/tutorial-developing-benchmarks/_episodes/02-first_benchmark.md

 mkdir benchmarks/your_benchmark
 ```

 The Continuous Integration system needs to know what steps it has to execute.
 This is specified using YAML files.
 Create a file `benchmarks/your_benchmark/config.yml`.
-For a detector benchmark, start with [this `config.yml`](https://github.com/eic/tutorial-developing-benchmarks/blob/gh-pages/files/config.yml).

 For a physics benchmark and to follow along with this tutorial, create a `config.yml` with the following contents:
 ~~~